A fast heartbeat in an old dog can be scary to witness, especially when it happens suddenly or seems to come out of nowhere.

 Cognitive Dysfunction and Nighttime Restlessness

-Cognitive dysfunction causes confusion, anxiety, and sleep disturbances in old dogs, often leading to elevated heart rate.
+Cognitive dysfunction causes confusion, anxiety, and sleep disturbances in old dogs, often leading to an elevated heart rate.

 Dogs experiencing dementia may pace at night, pant heavily, or become disoriented in familiar surroundings.